kartik1502/Spring-Boot-Microservices-Banking-Application/README.md

 Explore the linked [Java Documentation](https://kartik1502.github.io/Spring-Boot-Microservices-Banking-Application/) to delve into detailed information about classes, methods, and variables across all microservices.
 These resources are designed to empower developers by providing clear insights into the codebase and facilitating seamless development and maintenance tasks.

----
+## ⌚ Future Enhancement

+As part of our ongoing commitment to improving the banking application, we are planning several enhancements to enrich user experience and expand functionality:

+- Implementing a robust notification system will keep users informed about important account activities, such as transaction updates, account statements, and security alerts.
+Integration with email and SMS will ensure timely and relevant communication.
+- Adding deposit and investment functionalities will enable users to manage their savings and investments directly through the banking application.
+Features such as fixed deposits, recurring deposits, and investment portfolio tracking will empower users to make informed financial decisions.
+- and more....

 <h2>🤝 Contribution</h2>

 Contributions to this project are welcome!
 Feel free to open issues, submit pull requests, or provide feedback to enhance the functionality and usability of this banking application.
+Follow the basic PR specification while creating a PR.

 Let's build a robust and efficient banking system together using Spring Boot microservices!